 Being a part of the Naveen Jindal group, JSPL has a long track record of operations.
 It was constituted in April 1998 by hiving off the Raigarh and Raipur manufacturing facilities of Jindal Strips Limited (JSL) into a separate company.
 Naveen Jindal, chairman, has an experience of ~30 years in the steel and power business.
 He is supported by a team of highly qualified professionals.
-As on December 31, 2024, 12.77% of the promoter's total 61.19% equity stake in JSPL is pledged which has significantly reduced from 34.26% as on June 30, 2023.
-There is no share pledge by the promoter Naveen Jindal, his immediate family or companies held majorly by Naveen Jindal and family.
+There are no share pledges by the promoter, Naveen Jindal, his immediate family or any companies held majorly by Naveen Jindal and family.
 The shares pledged are largely held by O P Jindal family/group only.